 What Is Deep Plane Facelift Without General Anesthesia?

 Explore deep plane facelift options without general anesthesia, including local anesthesia with sedation.
-This technique represents an advanced approach to facial rejuvenation that addresses the underlying causes of facial aging rather than just treating surface symptoms.
+This method goes beyond skin tightening to reposition the deeper structures driving visible aging that addresses the underlying causes of facial aging rather than just treating surface symptoms.

 The deep plane facelift works by releasing and repositioning the SMAS (superficial musculoaponeurotic system) layer along with the overlying skin as a single unit.
 This creates more natural, longer-lasting results compared to traditional facelift techniques.